SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 ## SharePoint list on the host web (Support Cases scenario)

 The Support Cases scenario displays data that is stored in a SharePoint list in the host web.
 This scenario uses two different patterns to access and interact with the data.
 The first pattern includes the SharePoint Search Service and the Content-by-Search web part with a custom display template applied.
-The second pattern includes an app part (client web part) that displays an MVC view, which uses the **SP.RequestExecutor** class to call the SharePoint REST API.
+The second pattern includes an app part (client web part) that displays a Model-View-Controller view, which uses the **SP.RequestExecutor** class to call the SharePoint REST API.

 There are several advantages to using this approach: